Wavefront: Wavefront sensor and reconstruction techniques

 A wavefront sensor is a device which measures the wavefront aberration in a coherent signal to describe the optical quality or lack thereof in an optical system.
-A very common method is to use a Shack–Hartmann lenslet array.
 There are many applications that include adaptive optics, optical metrology and even the measurement of the aberrations in the eye itself.
 In this approach, a weak laser source is directed into the eye and the reflection off the retina is sampled and processed.

-Alternative wavefront sensing techniques to the Shack–Hartmann system are emerging.
+Another application of software reconstruction of the phase is the control of telescopes through the use of adaptive optics.

 Mathematical techniques like phase imaging or curvature sensing are also capable of providing wavefront estimations.
 These algorithms compute wavefront images from conventional brightfield images at different focal planes without the need for specialised wavefront optics.
 While Shack-Hartmann lenslet arrays are limited in lateral resolution to the size of the lenslet array, techniques such as these are only limited by the resolution of digital images used to compute the wavefront measurements.
-That said, those wavefront sensors are suffering from linearity issues and so are much less robust than the original SHWFS, in term of phase measurement.
+That said, those wavefront sensors suffer from linearity issues and so are much less robust than the original SHWFS, in term of phase measurement.

+There are several types of wavefront sensors, including: